 Growing up in Chicago, I saw firsthand how important art is.
-I was in my first group art exhibit at the Art Institute of Chicago, when I was four.
-Because back In1964 Chicago public schools incorporated a very important new project called Head-Start, the focus was on art, and us lucky little kids got to paint!
+My first group art exhibit was at the Art Institute of Chicago, when I was four.
+Because back In1964 Chicago public schools incorporated an important new project called Head-Start, the focus was on art, and us lucky little kids got to paint!
 My tempera masterpiece was of a monkey swinging on a vine.
 In the 60’s art education in public schools, was presented through contemporary art films and complex art projects, and field trips to museums and city craft houses.
-The kids had a blast, and the teachers were generous, they took on all the messy art projects.
-Those early years shaped who I am as a person and an artist, so for me, art is about community and healing.
+The kids had a blast, and the teachers were generous, they joyfully took on all the messy art projects.
+Those early years shaped who I am as a person and an artist.
+For me, art is about community and healing.
 Beyond creating art my vision includes working on a community level to promote public art and zero % commission art exhibits for artists of all ages.

 "The process of painting and art making is so far-out, to me, that I'm on my knees before I start.
 I mean it's humbling because it's a gift to create, and I don't take it for granted."

 The power of art is a profound and compelling mystery.
-Art is about passion, illumination, obsession and the raw goods of the soul.
-It's an alchemical process.
 When I face a blank canvas and feel the adventure coming on, I never think about how much work it's going to be, instead I open to the fullness of this moment.
-And it begins.
+And the adventure begins.

 I paint a lot of cats, and I don't ask why.